- Skilled Worker Visa Eligibility

 Is it Possible to Extend the Skilled Worker Visa?

-Yes, it is possible to apply to extend your Skilled Worker Visa if you meet the following criteria:
+Yes, it is possible to apply for a Skilled Worker Visa extension if you meet the following criteria:

 - You have the same job as when you applied for your original visa